Take our Survey

 Chicago Reading and Dyslexia Center

-Adults and children learn tools to overcome problems with learning disabilities and related struggles with reading, writing, math, coordination and organization.
-There are various Davis programs that target different problems.
-All the Davis programs are one-on-one and intensive (30 hours per week).
+Adults and children learn tools to overcome problems with learning disabilities such as dyslexia and ADD/ADHD and related struggles with focusing, reading, writing, math, coordination and organization.
+The Davis programs help clients use their abilities to overcome their challenges.
+All the Davis programs are one-on-one and intensive (generally 30 hours per week).
 Learn more.
-Ms. Ainis is working towards a license as a Davis Autism Approach provider.
+Ms. Ainis is also a licensed Davis Autism Approach provider.
 Learn more.

 Cost: depends on individual needs.